purplesyringa/site/blog/optimal-parse-with-phminposuw/index.md

 If this doesn't make much sense, try to look at `next_j` as an intrusive linked list: `next_j[i, j]` represents the head of the linked list denoting the best path from $(i, j)$, and nodes are efficiently reused between multiple linked lists, CoW-style.

 In this article, we'll pretend this part of the algorithm doesn't exist.
-Doing it justice requires writing another post, because there's plenty of subtleties here as well, but it'll have to wait until next time.
+Doing it justice requires writing another post, because there's plenty of subtleties here as well, but it'll have to wait until next time. (*Edit*: [here it is](../doubling-code-performance-with-a-useless-if/).)

 ### Optimization